ViciousSquid/Dosidicus/Docs/Cognitive Sandbox Manifesto | Artificial Life and Transparent Neural Systems.md

 - You can **stimulate** neurons directly.
 - You can **rewire** them.

-You don’t just see the squid’s behavior—you see *why* it behaves that way.
+You don’t just see the squid’s behaviour—you see *why* it behaves that way.
 You watch as connections strengthen or fade, as new neurons sprout, as memories form.

 This isn’t industrial AI.
 It’s **small, deliberate, and transparent.** The goal isn’t performance—it’s **understanding.**